The Arkansas Association of Career and Technical Education's leadership consists of a board of directors and a number of committees.

 Passion for student success and real-world application keep Justin motivated and moving forward in ACTE.
 He has completed a three-year term as Legislative Committee Chair for the Business Education Division of ACTE, as well as, serving on state committees and chairing the CTE Scholarship Committee for Arkansas ACTE.
 He was the 2017 Arkansas ACTE New Teacher of the Year and the Marketing Division New-Teacher of the Year.
 Justin completed the 2017-18 Inaugural class of ACTE LEAD and is excited about this opportunity to support Career and Technical Education in Arkansas.

-Molly Lindsey is a National Board Certified Teacher who has taught Business Education for 32 years at Mena High school after earning her BSE from Henderson State University.
+Molly Lindsey is a National Board Certified Teacher who earned her BSE from Henderson State University.
+She retired in June 2020 after teaching Business Education for 32 years at Mena High School.
 After only a few years of teaching, she was tasked by her area educational cooperative with bringing local teachers into the world of educational technology and continued teaching professional development there for over 20 years.
 In 2017, Molly taught Louisiana teachers how to prepare students for and administer the Adobe Certified Associate exams for the Louisiana Department of Education when they began requiring all students to earn a certification in order to graduate.
 Over the years, Molly has taught adjunct classes at her local community college and professional development at her school district.
 For six years, she administered and coordinated the Perkins program for Mena Public Schools.

 In her years of advising FBLA, Molly has had numerous district and state officers and enjoyed many FBLA national trips in addition to the district and state conferences.
 She has always been a proponent of career and technical education and is proud to be able to contribute to the advancement of career and technical education in Arkansas.

-Molly and her husband of 30 years (Randy) have two daughters, two sons-in-law, and two precious grandchildren, Brentley and Sutton.
+Molly and her husband of over 30 years (Randy) have two daughters and sons-in-law, Toni (and Andrew) and Dani (and Seth), and two precious grandchildren, Brentley and Sutton.
 She enjoys reading in her free time, as well as crocheting, cross-stitching, and quilting, but her favorite pastime is being with her family.